hale30/hale30/README.md

 ## Hi there 👋
 I'm Ha Le, you can call me Hallie.
-I am currently a Computer Science Junior student at Fulbright University Vietnam.
+I am currently a Computer Science Senior at Fulbright University Vietnam.

 - Interested Fields: Data Science and AI.
 - LinkedIn: https://www.linkedin.com/in/hale30/